tonybaloney/vscode-pets/README.md

 Puts a small, bored cat in your code editor.

-Run the "Open Pet" action to see the panel.
+Run the "Start pet coding session" action to see the panel.

 ![screenshot](https://github.com/tonybaloney/vscode-pet/raw/master/screenshot.gif)